cncf/wg-serverless/workflow/spec/spec.md

       }
     },
     "then": {
-      "required": ["name", "type", "actionMode", "actions"]
+      "required": ["name", "type", "actions"]
     },
     "else": {
-      "required": ["name", "type", "actionMode", "actions", "transition"]
+      "required": ["name", "type", "actions", "transition"]
     }
 }
 ```

 </details>

-Unlike Event states, Operation states do not wait for incoming trigger events.
-Operation states define a set of actions to be executed sequentially or in parallel.
+Operation state defines a set of actions to be performed in sequence or in parallel.
-Once all actions are completed, workflow execution continues as defined by the states "transition"
-property.
+Once all actions have been performed, a transition to another state can occur.

 ### Switch State